Jim Walsh (Washington politician)

-James W. Walsh (born 1964) is a Republican member of the Washington State House of Representatives.
+James W. Walsh (born May 6, 1964) is a Republican member of the Washington State House of Representatives.
+And chair of the Washington Republican Party.

-Walsh attended Amherst College, graduating in 1986.
-He lives in Aberdeen with the youngest of his five children, who attends school in the area.
-His wife was killed in a car crash on October 24, 2022 after a logging truck swerved into her lane on Highway 101.
+Walsh attended Amherst College, graduating cum laude in 1986.
+He formed a small publishing company in 1998 that he continues to operate today.
+He lives in Aberdeen where he and his wife raised their five children, four of whom still reside in the State.
+His wife was killed in a car crash on October 24, 2022, after she swerved into a logging truck’s lane on Highway 101.

 He was first elected to the state legislature in 2016.
-He represents the 19th Legislative District, including parts of Grays Harbor, Pacific, Cowlitz, Wahkiakum, and Lewis counties.
+He represents the 19th Legislative District, including parts of Grays Harbor, Pacific, Cowlitz, Wahkiakum, Thurston and Lewis counties.

+As a Representative, Walsh actively focuses on issues related to economic development, rural issues, culture wars and personal freedom.
+He has a very popular weekly legislative Q&A video series with over 26,000 followers.

 In October 2018, roughly two weeks before the elections, Walsh was sued by two constituents for banning them from his Facebook page.
 The constituents argued that Walsh's actions constituted a violation of their first amendment rights.
 Walsh countered that they were blocked from his page for defaming his supporters and specifically bashing on Christians, claiming he had warned them to stop their disruptive posts on multiple occasions before finally removing them.
 The chief plaintiff in the lawsuit, Jeff Nichols of Montesano, was the outgoing chair of the 19th Legislative District Democrats at the time.

-In 2021, Walsh wore a yellow Star of David (the symbol that Nazis forced Jews to wear during the Holocaust), likening individuals who refuse to vaccinate against COVID-19 to the Jews in Nazi Germany.
+In 2021, Walsh wore a yellow Star of David (the symbol that Nazis forced Jews to wear during the Holocaust), likening individuals who force others to get the vaccine to fascists in Nazi Germany.
 Walsh said, "In the current context, we’re all Jews."
 The Seattle-based Holocaust Center for Humanity said that Walsh trivialized the Holocaust and distorted history.

-In August 2021, Walsh and four other state Republican lawmakers were said to sponsor an unofficial hearing with the aim of possibly calling for a "forensic audit" to take place in Washington State similar to the criticized Arizona audit.
-The group that organized the event also invited figures who have openly claimed there was voter fraud in the 2020 presidential election.
-Walsh did not end up attending the hearing.
+He subsequently apologized recognizing that this "gesture went too far."

 Representative Walsh currently serves on the following committees for the 2023-2024 session: